actionhero/www.actionherojs.com/tutorials/testing.md

 Actionhero provides test helpers so that you may try your actions and tasks within a headless environment.
 We do this by including a `specHelper` initializer which creates a server, `testServer` when running within the test environment.
 Via the `testServer`, you can easily call actions or tasks without making a real request.

-We have chosen [jest](https://facebook.github.io/jest) as our test framework which is included as dependencies within all new projects generated with `actionhero generate`.
-You do not need to use these testing tools, but an example will be provided which makes use of them.
+We have chosen [jest](https://facebook.github.io/jest) as our test framework which is included as dependencies within all new projects generated with `actionhero generate`. using `jest` is not required, but that is how Actionhero itself is tested and what the following example will use.

-You also don't need to use these test helpers, and you may want to make a real http or websocket request to test something specific.
-If this is the case, you can [check out how Actionhero tests its own servers](https://github.com/actionhero/actionhero/tree/main/__tests__/servers) for examples.
+You also don't need to use `specHelper`, and you may want to make a real http or websocket request to test something specific.
+If this is the case, you can [check out how Actionhero tests its own servers](https://github.com/actionhero/actionhero/tree/main/__tests__/servers) for examples - you can make real requests to `http://localhost` in your tests if you would like.

 ## Getting Started